aimango/weDJ/README.md

 Simple, fun, and interactive.

-Open home.html to see the demo.
 Note that this is not a working web app, but just a simulation.

+Contributions: Group Hackathon at Google Fuse 2011.
+Experimented with html5, webkit, css, all that jazz.